 Zachary and Front, Inc. (undated, believed to be 1981).
 A public relations program for the citizens freedom foundation.
 Unpublished report.

-We wish to thank Lorna Goldberg, MSW, LCSW, PsyA, and Ron Loomis, who offered valuable suggestions during the drafting of this chapter.
+We wish to thank Lorna Goldberg, LCSW, PsyA, and Ron Loomis, who offered valuable suggestions during the drafting of this chapter.

 The term some academics have used, “anti-cult movement,” is rejected in this paper because it does not accurately reflect the range of views held by individuals and organizations.
 “Anti-cult” attitudes characterize(d) only some members of the movement, and declined in influence as the movement focused more on assisting those who had been adversely affected by their or a family member’s involvement in a cultic group.